tomasnoli/banksy-spatial-workflow/docs/reference_validation.md

 a different environment may reproduce the workflow-versus-upstream agreement (`ARI = 1`) while giving different absolute scores against the manual annotations.

-## Interpretation

-In this environment the validation produced:

-- workflow vs upstream ARI: 1.0;
-- six clusters from both entry points;
-- workflow vs manual ARI: 0.7196026;
-- refined upstream vs manual ARI: 0.7254444;
-- 11 observations changed by refinement.

-The notebook's stored output reports seven clusters and rounded ARI values of 0.71 before refinement and 0.72 after refinement.
-Those values were produced in the authors' historical environment.
-The validation reports differences instead of changing analysis parameters to force agreement with stored output.